giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v12.2.0.md

 date: '2020-09-15T15:00:00+00:00'
 description: Release notes for AWS workload cluster release v12.2.0, published on 15 September 2020, 15:00
-title: workload cluster release v12.2.0 for AWS
+title: Workload cluster release v12.2.0 for AWS
 ---

 This release includes a number of stability and security fixes, improvements, and picks up various component and app upgrades.